Doctors, Dentists and Debt: Starting a Practice While Paying Off Student Loans

 Lots of medical and dental school graduates are startled by their student loan payment amounts when they start coming due.
 But being more proactive about payments during forbearance can reduce some of that shock.

 Mandatory forbearance for medical and dental residents and interns means lenders must reduce or suspend required payments during a qualified residency or internship program.
-But during forbearance, debt only grows because interest racks up behind the scenes.
-Refinancing sooner, rather than later, will help with those interest rates.
+But during forbearance, the total amount of debt owed continues to grow because interest racks up behind the scenes.
+Refinancing to a lower interest rate could help reduce the cost of the debt over the life of the loan.

-Borrowing is definitely a place you want to let the halo of good feelings surrounding your profession work to your advantage.
-Financial institutions are generally enthusiastic about lending to medical practitioners, so don’t finance the business on credit cards.
-In fact, look for opportunities to pay those down and instead seek out small business loans, augmented by personal lines of credit if necessary, to pay for the initial capital and labor costs of building a practice.
+There are lending options specifically designed for medical practitioners.
+So before charging expenses to a business credit card, you might want to review the other options available to you.
+In fact, it may be beneficial to look for opportunities to pay down credit card debt and instead seek out small business loans, augmented by personal lines of credit if necessary, to pay for the initial capital and labor costs of building a practice.

 Brandi is the perfect example of someone who’s the right blend of patient and aggressive—she bought her practice in gradual stages.
 Lenders wouldn’t front her the money she needed to buy everything she wanted on day one, so she borrowed to invest in the practice but rented her space at first.
 After 18 months, she’d built up enough equity and momentum for additional financing, and she bought the building.

 Medical school loans can come with disadvantageous and inflexible interest rates.
-But there’s a straightforward fix: reduce rates by refinancing.
+But there’s another option: reduce rates by refinancing.

 Refinancing through SoFi helped Jaclyn Martinez, a graduate of the prestigious University of the Pacific Arthur A. Dugoni School of Dentistry, save $100,000.
 “Being able to restructure my dental school debt at a lower interest rate saved me a ton of money.
 I’ve recommended refinancing to all of my classmates and colleagues, especially friends who went to medical school,” she says.
 “I’m not paying much more per month than I would have with my government loans, but more is going toward principal.”